 When faculty members communicate as citizens on matters of public concern, they operate independently of the university.
 In this situation, faculty members have rights common to all citizens, including the rights to organize associations, join associations, participate in public meetings, run for and serve in government offices subject to applicable state and federal laws and university personnel policies, demonstrate, picket, and voice their opinions.
-To exercise their rights as citizens, faculty members must also respect the university by not claiming institutional support or involvement, and by not using institutional resources.
+When exercising their rights as citizens, faculty members must also respect the university by not claiming to represent the positions or views of the university and by not using institutional resources.